cctbx/cctbx_project/mmtbx/probe/README.md

 a set of atoms once hydrogens have been explicitly added to the model, adjusting the donor status.  **rvec3()** and **lvec3()** return **scitbx.matrix.rec** elements for left-side and right-side multiplication, enabling the use of these built-in C++ types' methods from within Python.

+## Testing

+The file **ener_lib_molprobity.cif** is a drop-in replacement for the ener_lib.cif file that is found in the chem_data/mon_lib directory under modules in a CCTBX build.
+It has atomic radii consistent with the original Probe code to enable regression tests between Probe2 and Probe.
+It should not be used in production once the CCTBX radii are adjusted (this is ongoing as of 10/5/2021).
+Note that replacing this file will impact other CCTBX programs that use atom radii.